jow-/nlbwmon/README.md

 ## Usage

+### nlbwmon

+NOTE: an init script is provided for lede which starts the nlbwmon daemon automatically with reasonable defaults.

 ## Use this repository as a package feed:

-You can easily build nlbwmon from lede/openwrt by including this repository in your build environment:
+You can easily build nlbwmon from lede by including this repository in your build environment:

     cp feeds.conf.default feeds.conf
     echo "src-git nlbwmon https://github.com/jow-/nlbwmon.git" >> feeds.conf